Let’s talk about….. Miscarriage

 5-methyltetrahydrofolate (5-MTHF) is the most active form of folate found in supplements and food like green, leafy vegetables.

-You may have heard of the acronym MTHFR.
-This is an enzyme which is ultimately responsible for remethylating homocysteine into methionine which probably sounds all a bit scientific and boring so let me explain how this relates to pregnancy and your risk of miscarriage and neural tube defects.
+MTHFR is an enzyme which is ultimately responsible for re-methylating homocysteine into methionine.
+This may sound a bit scientific and boring.
+Let me explain how this relates to pregnancy and your risk of miscarriage and neural tube defects.

 When you go for an MTHFR blood test they will generally be checking for 2 genetic polymorphisms – C677T and A1298C.
 You can be either homozygous (inherited from both parents) or heterozygous (inherited from one parent).

-Taking a preconception vitamin that contains active folate, zinc, selenium and CoQ10 amongst other essential nutrients is a good idea for at least 3-4 months prior to conception.
+Taking a preconception vitamin is a good idea for at least 3-4 months prior to conception.
+A preconception vitamin that contains active folate, zinc, selenium and CoQ10 amongst other essential nutrients is important.

 Neural tube defects

-C677T is the one we are most interested in when it comes to folic acid metabolism because if you are homozygous you have a 70% reduction in your ability to metabolise folic acid into the active form of folate (this is why those women will be prescribed 5mg of folic acid by their obstetrician) and if you are heterozygous you have a 40% reduction in your ability to metabolise folic acid into the active form (5-MTHF).
+C677T is the one we are most interested in when it comes to folic acid metabolism.
+If you are homozygous for C677T you have a 70% reduction in your ability to metabolise folic acid into the active form of folate.
+This is why those women will be prescribed 5mg of folic acid by their obstetrician.
+If you are heterozygous you have a 40% reduction in your ability to metabolise folic acid into the active form (5-MTHF).

 Miscarriage

-It has been found that those people who are homozygous for C677T or heterozygous for both C677T and A1298C are at an increased risk of high homocysteine levels and the risks associated with that.
+People who are homozygous or heterozygous for both C677T and A1298C are at an increased risk of high homocysteine levels.
+As well as the risks associated with high homocysteine.

 If you are homozygous for MTHFR C677T, you may be interested in a study that showed 800mcg of Quatrefolic® was better than 5mg of folic acid in reducing the risk of miscarriage.

-I hope it is starting to become clear to you that there is a lot to take into consideration when preparing to have a baby.
-A preconception care plan for both partners is vital when planning a baby and should be commenced 4 months prior to conception for the best chance of a successful pregnancy and a healthy baby.
+It is clear that there is a lot to take into consideration when preparing to have a baby.
+A preconception care plan for both partners is vital when planning a baby.
+A preconception care plan should be commenced 4 months prior to conception.
+This is essential to increase the best chance of a successful pregnancy and a healthy baby.

 Reference